-Singer/songwriter Tom T. Hall was a staple on the country charts for more than two decades with 33 Top 20 hits.
-Hall scored his first No. 1 single in 1969 with “A Week in the Country Jail.”
+The late, great Tom T. Hall was a staple on the country charts for more than two decades with 33 Top 20 hits.
+Of course, Tom, 85, died in August 2021 at his home south of Nashville.
+The singer-songwriter scored his first No. 1 single in 1969 with “A Week in the Country Jail.”
 Of course, more chart-toppers followed, including 1972’s “(Old Dogs, Children And) Watermelon Wine,” 1974’s “I Care,” and 1975’s “Faster Horses (The Cowboy and the Poet),” among others.

 Dubbed “The Storyteller” for his ability to spin a musical yarn, Tom T. Hall was elected to the Country Music Hall of Fame in 2008.
 Hall is also a member of the Songwriters Hall of Fame, the International Bluegrass Hall of Fame, and the Grand Ole Opry.